wzzh01/wzzh01/README.md

-beginner ds student
+-beginner ds student 👩‍🎓

-not so fast but motivated learner
+-not so fast but motivated learner 🌻

 Pronouns: they/their

 <!---